How To Calculate Operating Cash Flow

 • Operating Cash Flow = Non-Cash Expenses + Net Income - Increase In Working Capital.
 (Short Form).

 This formula provides you with a clear indication of how to calculate this by yourself.
-However, it is not totally exhaustive as additional non-cash items and other changes in liabilities/assets may cause an impact to the overall sum.
+However, it is not totally exhaustive as additional non-cash items and other changes in liabilities/assets may cause an impact on the overall sum.
 The key to ensuring that you record your calculations accurately is to make sure that every single item has been accounted for.
 The ability to do this accurately will vary greatly depending on the type of company that is operating.

 Also read: Budget For A Small Business